-Volume 2 of The Coffee Shop Chronicles has taken me a bit longer to put together than I anticipated, and for that I apologize.
-Perhaps it was the intensely intellectual interview with the owner of Fountain City Coffee, Jud Richardson, that left me with brain bruises from his witty banter and wild stories.
+The intensely intellectual interview with the Co-owner of Fountain City Coffee, Jud Richardson, left me with brain bruises from his witty banter and wild stories.

-Opened in 2003, Fountain City Coffee has been a staple of Uptown, fueling everyone from the right-brained creatives of CSU to the adventure-seeking cyclists and rafters that populate the Riverpark area.
+Opened in 2003, Fountain City Coffee has been a staple of Uptown, becoming a revitilzation and renannsase hub by fueling working professionals, CSU students, creatives, adventure-seeking cyclists and rafters in the Riverpark area.

 This place isn’t just amazing coffee flavors like Peach’s Blend, Third World Problems, Chocolate Caramel (um yes), and Tanzania Peaberry.

 They also have a pop-culture, reference-ridden menu of fabulous treats.
 Not an intentional trend, Jud’s favorite menu items include Liquid Crack (cold brewed coffee, brown sugar, organic 2%, and ice) and the 420 (croissant with cream cheese, chicken salad, feta, jalapeno chips, and sriracha).
 If that doesn’t sound like heaven, then you’re probably a boring person who likes ham and cheese with the crusts cut off.